Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the employee’s full name;

-- the start and end date of the salary period;
+- the first and last days of each salary period;

-These records must be kept for two years for existing employees and one year following an employee’s departure.
+These records must be kept for two years from creation for existing employees and one year following an employee’s departure.

 Discrimination, harassment & family leave